 Phase Field Model and Computational Methodology

-The study presents simulations based on a phase-field model for smectic-isotropic interfaces.
-The model's numerical integration captures complex transitions and offers insights into surface tension and splay modulus relationships, demonstrating relevance to experimental observations.
 This work introduces simulations based on a weakly compressible model for smectic-isotropic interfaces, building upon previous phase-field models.
-The model describes a smectic phase alongside an isotropic fluid of different density.
+The model describes a smectic phase in contact with an isotropic fluid of different density.
+Numerical integration of the governing equations captures complex transitions, and offers insights into how the alignment of layers and hemicylinders affect the interface thermodynamics and curvature driven evolution, demonstrating relevance to experimental observations.
 The smectic is represented by a sinusoidal order parameter linked to molecular density variations.
-The energy of the system accounts for deviations from equilibrium densities, with terms dependent on the order parameter strength and displacement from planar layers.
-The energy density is expressed in terms of order parameter variations and curvature effects.
+The energy of the system accounts for displacement from planar layer configurations, and also for deviations from equilibrium interlayer spacing and densities.
+The energy density is expressed in terms of the order parameter and its derivatives, with a control parameter that can set which phase is energetically favored or allow both to coexist.

-The governing equations encompass mass and momentum balances, as well as the order parameter equation.
+The governing equations encompass mass and momentum balances, as well as the smectic order parameter equation.
 These equations are numerically integrated using a pseudo-spectral method, with specific boundary conditions reflecting planar anchoring.
-The simulations capture transitions from initial configurations to conical pyramids and concentric rings, mirroring experimental observations.
-The model successfully relates surface tension and splay modulus through parameter values.
+The simulations capture transitions from initial TFCD configurations to conical pyramids and concentric rings, mirroring experimental observations.
+The surface tension and splay modulus can be written in terms of model parameters, and are tied to each other through those.

 The simulations consider parameter settings in line with experimental data, ensuring a sensible ratio between splay modulus and surface tension.
-The chosen density penalization parameter remains small to account for heating effects.
+The chosen density penalization parameter remains small to account for heating effects and allow for sublimation to occur.
 Viscosity constants and mobility are specified, along with equilibrium densities for both phases.
 Further details are provided in the supporting information.

 Acknowledgments

-Paste your acknowledgments here.
+This was supported by the KAIST Grand Challenge 30 Project (KC30) and the National Research Foundation (NRF) funded by the Korean Government (MIST) (RS-2023-00273025).
+This research was also supported by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by the National Science Foundation under Grant No. ACI-1548562.

 References